nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 **Weak points:**

-- An ORM/ODM abstracts away data mutation logic and may not be as efficient or as easy to debug as vanilla SQL or NoSQL alternative
+- An ORM/ODM abstracts away data mutation logic, making it difficult to debug
 - A shared core with both domain properties and business logic is inherently less stable over time than separating request logic
 - Moves focus away from API to the business domain model (why this is bad I explain later)